 I joined DanceEast in 2011, having worked in a number of multi-arts venues for over 20 years.
 Having a passion for contemporary dance I was drawn from Scotland to Ipswich by the opportunity to work in this incredible building.
-Being General Manager no two days are the same, given the variety of work we do, both in and outside the DanceHouse.
+In my role, no two days are the same, given the variety of work we do, both in and outside the DanceHouse.

 Dance continues to be a huge part of my life and I’m passionate about the joy it can bring to others, as audiences, creators and participants; as well as supporting the development of talent at all ages and stages.